kubernetes/enhancements/keps/sig-node/753-sidecar-containers/README.md

 Yes.
 Pods that had sidecars will need to be deleted and recreated without them.

 The feature gate disablement will require the kubelet restart.
-When kubelet will start, it will fail to reconcile the Pod with new fields and will clean up all running containers.
+When kubelet will start, it will fail to reconcile the Pod with the new fields and will clean up all running containers.

+If version downgrade is involved, the node must be drained.
+All Pods with the new field will not be accepted by kubelet once feature was disabled.

 ###### What happens if we reenable the feature if it was previously rolled back?